torlakee/Camplight-RewriteForge-Service/README.md

     * Set up a redist cluster
     * Add Liveness, Readiness and Startup probes to k8s (deployment.yaml)
     * We can expose Swagger UI and OpenAPI json
+* We can put all error message strings into a separate file (for future l10n and i18n)
+* We can add option for adding custom styles to the already set ones - pirate, haiku, formal, ...
+* We can set up a logger instead of using print or better set up the ELK stack

+### Possible security measures
+* Add CORS guard/rule
+* The standard http security headers
+*

 ## In production we can use:
 * Gunicorn and Uvicorn